 How you think about things is important in maintaining optimum mental and emotional health.
 Our thoughts, feelings and behaviours are linked.
 Avoid catastrophic or black and white thinking, like: “if I fail this assessment, I will fail the whole unit.”
 Instead try to think: “if I fail this assessment, I can use this as a learning opportunity to improve on my next one and make up the marks then.”

-Also avoid comparing yourself with others.
-Everyone is unique and we are on our own journey, so focus on yourself and where you are heading and not on what the people around you.
+Also, avoid comparing yourself with others.
+Everyone is unique and we are on our own journey, so focus on yourself and where you are heading and not on how the people around you perform on their assessments.

 Another great way to improve your motivation is to visualize success.
 Imagine walking across that graduation stage, completing your last assessment, or going out to celebrate.
 Find an image, object or quote that demonstrates your success and place it somewhere you can easily refer to when you feel you are losing motivation.